Tom Brady sends Twitter 🐐wild, puts the Patriots into the Super Bowl

 Tom Brady just did it again.
 He put the Patriots into the Super Bowl and a torrent of 🐐 emojis filled the Twittersphere.
-From pro athletes to Ninja, everyone was singing Brady's praises with one simple emoji.
+From pro athletes to Ninja to the President of the United States, everyone was singing Brady's praises with one simple emoji.

 With 54 seconds left on the clock, the New England Patriots trailed the Kansas City Chiefs 28-24.
 Tom Brady, quarterback for the Patriots, had just had a completed pass overruled.
 On third and ten, he threw a pass that bounced out of the hands of and lobbed into a Chiefs player's hands, but the intercept was overruled.
 Some were happy.